CPJKU/cca_layer/README.md

 ##### Text-to-Image Retrieval
-With the first data set we tackle a classic application, namely *text-to-image retrieval*.
+With the first data set we tackle a classic application, namely *text-to-image retrieval*.<br>
 In this setting we rely on pre-trained [ImageNet](http://www.image-net.org/) features and precomputed [text features](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 ##### Audio-to-Score Retrieval
 For the second data set we learn retrieval embedding spaces for complex audio - score pairs.
-This experiment is more interesting as we learn the embedding networks for both modalities completely from scratch.
+This set of experiments is more interesting, as we learn the embedding networks for both modalities entirely from scratch.
-This will also emphasize the differences between the three methods.
+This will emphasize the differences between the three methods.

 ![Audio Score Pairs](audio_score.png?raw=true=100x)